Frequently Asked Questions

 Can I be accepted as a PhD student without a Masters degree?

 Yes.
 BS to PhD degrees require a minimum of 72 credits to complete.
 MS to PhD degrees require a minimum of 42 credits to complete.
+Acceptance into the BS to PhD program must be recommended by an ECE faculty member.

 What are all the required documents for applying?